 Why do startups fail?

-One of the biggest things in the country right now, especially in Fintech space, is advent of startups.
-On daily basis, more ambitious Nigerians are riding on advancement in technology to provide new ways of doing things or improved methods of solving various problems.
+One of the biggest things in the country right now, especially in Fintech space, is the advent of startups.
+On a daily basis, more ambitious Nigerians are riding on advancement in technology to provide new ways of doing things or improved methods of solving various problems.

-Several factors have contributed to failure of various businesses in different climes, the topmost reasons identified are universal and applicable to many a market in countries of the world.
+Several factors have contributed to the failure of various businesses in different climes, the topmost reasons identified are universal and applicable to many a market in countries of the world.

 How can startups survive?

 In a study done by CB Insight of 101 failed startups, very many killer problems were identified in the post-mortem analysis of these dead small businesses.

 The percentages represented in the chat, if added up, will be above 100.
 The reason for this is that a startup tends to fail for more than a reason.

 Thus, the ranking emerged from what was responsible for the failure of most of the startups examined.
 The founders of these startups were magnanimous enough to share their bitter experiences.